HAVE A GO AT OLYMPIC SPORTS

 Emma McKeon is, quite simply, the most successful Australian Olympian of all time.

-Emma's second Olympic Games, Tokyo 2020, best showed her determination and excellence to come away with four gold and three bronze medals at a pandemic-delayed Olympics.
+Emma's second Olympic Games, Tokyo 2020, best showed her determination and excellence to come away with four gold and three bronze medals at a pandemic-delayed Olympics in 2021.
 It is the single biggest medal haul by a female swimmer at an Olympic Games and is tied for the most medals won by a female athlete in any sport at an Olympics.

-She was also Australia’s most successful swimmer at the Rio 2016 Games.
-In her Olympic debut she took home one gold, two silver and a bronze medal.
+She was also Australia’s most successful swimmer at the Rio 2016 Olympics, which was her Olympic debut.
+She took home one gold, two silver and a bronze medal.

 In the 4x200m freestyle relay at Rio she won silver with Bronte Barratt, Leah Neale and Tamsin Cook.
 Emma's first individual Olympic medal was bronze in the 200m freestyle and she closed out Rio 2016 with silver in the 4x100m medley relay alongside Emily Seebohm, Taylor McKeown and Cate.